 Description:

-A new boutique hotel is planned for the site of Glasgow's first
+A new boutique hotel has opened on the site of Glasgow's first

-staff and be situated in a converted Victorian block in the heart
+staff and is situated in a converted Victorian block in the

 The listed property was originally owned by the Glasgow